 Variety of Vintage Electronics (stereos, keyboards, synthesizers, turntables/record players, speakers, reel-to-reel, DVD, VCR, TV): Oak Tree Vintage directory.

 “It’s preferable to find a repairman within driving distance, to avoid the cost and risk of shipping your item long distances.
 Start by contacting a radio/TV collector club in your area for a recommendation.
 Even if the nearest club isn’t next door, they might know someone closer to you.
 The Antique Radio Classified website has a list of clubs throughout the world (http://antiqueradio.com/clublist.html).

 If you search for a phrase such as “vintage radio repair” on a service such as Google or Bing, you can find repair shops that advertise on the Internet, although those may be located far from where you live.” – www.antiqueradio.org.
-One can also try these directors: Oak Tree Vintage directory, www.AntiqueRadio.org, www.EverythingRadio.com, or Oak Tree Vintage directory.
+One can also try these directories: Oak Tree Vintage directory, www.AntiqueRadio.org, or www.EverythingRadio.com.
 This website might be useful for really complicated or challenging repairs: www.spodickclockshop.com.
 Also, if you have a quartz clock radio in which the clock is broken, you might try http://www.timetips.org/page286.html.

 For additional information like where to find parts or how to repair radio safely, see this page: https://antiqueradio.org/howfix.htm.

 David Johnson; Wallace-Homestead Book Company, Radnor PA 19089